 Do you and your dog need…

-- Treatment plans and home exercise programs designed specifically for your dog?
+- Implementation of a treatment plan and home exercise programs designed specifically for your dog?

 - One on one support throughout the treatment of your dogs condition?